mattpilott/sapper-start/README.md

 <hr/>

-If you use this alot you can alias it like so:
+If you use this a lot you can alias it by putting this in your zshrc or bashrc:
 ```bash
 alias sapper-start='npx degit https://github.com/matt3224/sapper-start .'
 ```